ArtResearch/image-api/image-processing-api/README.md

    - Generates a 1000px wide JPG derivative, stored in a directory named "1000px".

 4. **RDF Data File Generation**:
-   - Produces a Turtle (TTL) formatted RDF file, named using a hash of the image URL (e.g., `abcd1234.ttl`).
+   - Produces an RDF file (NT), named using a hash of the image URL (e.g., `abcd1234.nt`).
    - The RDF file contains metadata about when the image was downloaded and any HTTP status codes.
 It is saved in a directory called "image-RDF-data".

 ## RDF Data Model

-Utilizes a static file `image-data-model.ttl` to determine the output data model.
+Utilizes a static file `image-data-model.nt` to determine the output data model.

+Here is a sample output in TTL:
 ```
 @prefix image-api: <https://artresearch.net/image-api/>.